grnet/eidas-keycloak-extension/howto/README.md

 have installed this extension by copying the jar file to `$KEYCLOAK_HOME/standalone/deployments/`.
 We are going to work in a realm called `eidrealm`.

 Your keycloak installation will play the role of the service provider (SP).
 You will need to acquire a X.509 certificate which contains the proper common name (CN) and country code (C).
-Depending on the eIDAS node that you are trying to connect, it might be a requirement that the SP country and the eIDAS node country at the same.
+Depending on the eIDAS node that you are trying to connect, it might be a requirement that the SP country and the eIDAS node country are the same.

 ## SP (Keycloak) Certificate